-It emphasized the necessity of the respondent choosing one of the five alternatives for the scale paragraphs and answering them with complete honesty and objectivity, as the purpose of applying the scale and how to answer was explained, and the respondent was warned not to leave any paragraph without answering or indicating more than one alternative, while giving him an example explaining how to choose one alternative from Five alternatives, as indicated not to mention the name and that the answer will not be seen by anyone except the researcher.
+It emphasized the necessity of the respondent choosing one of the five scale alternatives and answering them honestly and objectively, as the purpose of the scale and how to respond were explained.
+The respondent was warned not to leave any paragraph without answering or indicating more than one alternative, while giving him an example describing how to choose one alternative from five, and to avoid mentioning the name and to state that no one except the researcher will see the answer.